TaygaHoshi/tt-project/Lists/List of Combat Techniques.md

 	This attack's precision rolls are made with your POW against target's Parry.
 	Ignores weapon damage and precision.
 	Try to hold the target and lock them in an inescapable position.
 On success, both of you fall prone and can't get up.
-	At the start of your turn, you can either release the target or spend 1 stamina and make another precision roll for Wrestling.
+	At the start of your turn, you can either release the target or spend 1 energy and make another precision roll for Wrestling.
 On failure, the target escapes your hold and both of you can get up on your respective turns.
 	You can only wrestle one target at any time.

 ## Disarm
 **Category:** Weapon attack
 **Execution Time:** Action
-**Cost:** 1 stamina
+**Cost:** 1 energy
 **Range:** 1 meter
 **Effect**
 	Ignores weapon damage and precision.